-A VHT beamformer that transmits a VHT NDP Announcement frame to a VHT SU-only beamformee shall include only one STA Info field in the VHT NDP Announcement frame and set the Feedback Type subfield of the STA Info field to SU.
+An S1G beamformer that transmits an S1G NDP Announcement frame to an S1G SU-only beamformee shall include only one STA Info field in the S1G NDP Announcement frame and set the Feedback Type subfield of the STA Info field to SU.

-If the VHT NDP Announcement frame includes more than one STA Info field, the RA of the VHT NDP Announcement frame shall be set to the broadcast address.
-If the VHT NDP Announcement frame includes a single STA Info field, the RA of the VHT NDP Announcement frame shall be set to the MAC address of the VHT beamformee.
+If the S1G NDP Announcement frame includes more than one STA Info field, the RA of the S1G NDP Announcement frame shall be set to the broadcast address.
+If the S1G NDP Announcement frame includes a single STA Info field, the RA of the S1G NDP Announcement frame shall be set to the MAC address of the S1G beamformee.

-A VHT NDP Announcement frame shall not include two or more STA Info fields with same value in the AID subfield.
+An S1G NDP Announcement frame shall not include two or more STA Info fields with same value in the AID subfield.

-A VHT beamformer that transmits a VHT NDP Announcement frame to a VHT beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include a single STA Info field in the VHT NDP Announcement frame and shall set the AID field in the STA Info field to 0.
+An S1G beamformer that transmits an S1G NDP Announcement frame to an S1G beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include a single STA Info field in the S1G NDP Announcement frame and shall set the AID field in the STA Info field to 0.

-A VHT NDP Announcement frame with more than one STA Info field shall not carry a VHT variant HT Control field, unless all the STAs listed in the AID field of the STA Info fields have set +HTC-VHT Capable to 1 in the VHT Capabilities Info field.
+An S1G NDP Announcement frame with more than one STA Info field shall not carry a VHT variant HT Control field, unless all the STAs listed in the AID field of the STA Info fields have set +HTC-S1G Capable to 1 in the S1G Capabilities Info field.

-A VHT beamformer that transmits a VHT NDP Announcement frame with more than one STA Info field should transmit any Beamforming Report Poll frames used to retrieve VHT Compressed Beamforming feedback from the intended VHT beamformees in the same TXOP.
-If the duration of the TXOP that contained the VHT NDP Announcement frame has insufficient duration to accommodate the transmission of all of the feedback reports, the VHT beamformer may poll for the remaining VHT Compressed Beamforming feedback in subsequent TXOPs.
+An S1G beamformer that transmits an S1G NDP Announcement frame with more than one STA Info field should transmit any Beamforming Report Poll frames used to retrieve S1G Compressed Beamforming feedback from the intended S1G beamformees in the same TXOP.
+If the duration of the TXOP that contained the S1G NDP Announcement frame has insufficient duration to accommodate the transmission of all of the feedback reports, the S1G beamformer may poll for the remaining S1G Compressed Beamforming feedback in subsequent TXOPs.

-NOTE—The transmission of the VHT NDP Announcement, VHT NDP, VHT Compressed Beamforming, and Beamforming Report Poll frames is subject to the rules in 9.22.2.7 (Multiple frame transmission in an EDCA TXOP).
+NOTE—The transmission of the S1G NDP Announcement, S1G NDP, S1G Compressed Beamforming, and Beamforming Report Poll frames is subject to the rules in 9.22.2.7 (Multiple frame transmission in an EDCA TXOP).

-A VHT beamformer that sets the Feedback Type subfield of a STA Info field to MU shall set the Nc Index subfield of the same STA Info field to a value equal to or less than the minimum of both the following:
+An S1G beamformer that sets the Feedback Type subfield of a STA Info field to MU shall set the Nc Index subfield of the same STA Info field to a value equal to or less than the minimum of both the following:

-The maximum number of supported spatial streams according to the corresponding VHT beamformee’s Rx VHT-MCS Map subfield in the Supported VHT-MCS and NSS Set field
+The maximum number of supported spatial streams according to the corresponding S1G beamformee’s Rx S1G-MCS Map subfield in the Supported S1G-MCS and NSS Set field

-The maximum number of supported spatial streams according to the Rx NSS subfield value in the Operating Mode field of the most recently received Operating Mode Notification frame or Operating Mode Notification element with the Rx NSS Type subfield equal to 0 from the corresponding VHT beamformee
+The maximum number of supported spatial streams according to the Rx NSS subfield value in the Operating Mode field of the most recently received Operating Mode Notification frame or Operating Mode Notification element with the Rx NSS Type subfield equal to 0 from the corresponding S1G beamformee